Expertise: Poverty, disability, Social Security, criminal justice and re-entry policy

 Rebecca Vallas is a senior fellow at American Progress.
-Before joining American Progress, Vallas served as the deputy director of government affairs at the National Organization of Social Security Claimants’ Representatives, or NOSSCR, where she developed and managed legislative and communications strategies to preserve and strengthen Social Security Disability Insurance and Supplemental Security Income for workers with disabilities.
-She also served as a co-chair of the Consortium for Citizens with Disabilities Social Security Task Force.
-Prior to that, Vallas worked directly with poor and low-income individuals and communities as a legal aid attorney at Community Legal Services in Philadelphia for several years, where she was named a Skadden Fellow and a Borchard Fellow in Law & Aging.
+Before joining American Progress, Vallas served as the deputy director of government affairs at the National Organization of Social Security Claimants’ Representatives, where her work was devoted to preserving and strengthening Social Security Disability Insurance and Supplemental Security Income for workers with disabilities.
+Prior to that, Vallas worked directly with low-income individuals and communities for several years as a legal aid attorney and policy advocate at Community Legal Services in Philadelphia, where she was named a Skadden Fellow and a Borchard Fellow in Law and Aging.
+She is also a past co-chair of the national Consortium for Citizens with Disabilities Social Security Task Force.

-Vallas has been featured on MSNBC’s ”Melissa Harris-Perry” and ”All In with Chris Hayes,” as well as on National Public Radio, C-SPAN, Fox News, PBS, Al-Jazeera America, and NPR, as well as several local television and radio programs.
-She is a frequent speaker at national conferences, is the author of several briefs and articles on income security and re-entry policy, and has testified before Congress.
-She is a member of the National Academy of Social Insurance and was the inaugural recipient of the National Legal Aid & Defender Association’s New Leaders in Advocacy Award.
-She has twice been named as one of Forbes’ “30 Under 30” for Law & Policy in 2011 and 2014.
+Vallas has appeared on MSNBC, CNN, C-SPAN, Fox News, PBS, Al-Jazeera America, and NPR, as well as several local television and radio outlets, and she is frequently quoted in national and local media.
+She is the author of numerous briefs and articles on poverty, income security, disability, and criminal justice policy, and she frequently testifies before Congress.
+She is a member of the National Academy of Social Insurance and was the inaugural recipient of the National Legal Aid and Defender Association’s New Leaders in Advocacy Award.
+She was twice named one of Forbes Magazine’s “30 Under 30” for Law & Policy, in 2011 and 2014.
 Vallas also hosts “Off-Kilter,” a podcast about poverty and inequality.